 Cognitive and social milestones – include the skills which allow babies to understand the world around them and interact with others.
 Understanding object permanence and separation can make it difficult for little ones to separate or have someone new put them to sleep.

 When a baby is going through one of such learning experiences, it is common to see a sleep regression.
-Once the little one goes through a new milestone, his mind and body are working more intense.
+Once the little one goes through a new milestone, his mind and body are working more intensely.
 Even though a new experience can bring lots of fun, it can also make the baby more tired and therefore, more difficult to settle.

 Pediatric expert Dr. T. Berry Brazelton explains that a surge of growth in brain development that happens during a developmental milestone ( like learning to walk) often coincides with another part of development slowing down or regressing (like speaking).
-So, what’s causing your baby’s current sleep regression could be a milestone he’s hitting like rolling over, standing or walking.
+So, what’s causing your baby’s current sleep regression could be a milestone he’s hitting like rolling over, standing, or walking.

 I understand that it can be so challenging and even frustrating to see your good sleeper facing difficulties with sleep.
 However, you have to know that this is quite normal and it will not last forever.